Human Rights Complaints

 • The events in question do not fall under the jurisdiction of another commission or tribunal.

 Where these conditions are met, the Director will accept the complaint and refer it to investigation.
-The Director will also explore whether the parties are interested in informally resolving (or “settling”) the complaint.
+The Commission will also explore whether the parties are interested in informally resolving (or “settling”) the complaint.*

 However, if the complaint does not meet the conditions above, the Director may not accept the complaint and will provide the Complainant with written reasons for that decision.
 In certain circumstances, the Director may request and consider additional information from the Complainant where it appears relevant information is inadvertently missing from the complaint.